At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 Compared with the other models we’ve tested, Elavon Mobile looks more dated.
 It gives off a calculator feel, but the buttons are at least very easy to use.

-A big acquiring bank, Elavon, has a mobile card reader that costs £19 + VAT.
+A big acquiring bank, Elavon, has a white mobile card reader that costs £19 + VAT.

 As with others, it has no monthly fee or contractual commitment.
 It just has a transaction fee dependent on the card accepted: 1.75% for Visa and Mastercard, 1.9% for American Express and 2.5% for Diners Club, Discover and JCB cards.

-The card reader has a PIN pad, looks like a calculator and accepts contactless payments and chip and PIN.
-What's more, Elavon Mobile does not connect with a cash drawer, barcode scanner or receipt printer, so it is purely for mobile transactions.
+The card reader is a Datecs Bluepad-50 model with a PIN pad.
+It looks like a calculator and accepts contactless payments and chip and PIN.
+What’s more, Elavon Mobile does not connect with a cash drawer, barcode scanner or receipt printer, so it is purely for mobile transactions.

-In the app, you need to enter the transaction amount with an item description.
-It's possible to add a tip, discount and VAT, accept cash and send e-receipts, but that's about it.
-There's no product library or other advanced features.
+In the app, you enter the transaction amount with a description or add items from a simple product library.
+It’s possible to add a service charge, discount and VAT, accept cash, gift cards (digital or physical) and send e-receipts, and that’s about it.
+Digital invoices can be sent too.
+There are no advanced features beyond that.

 Accepted cards